Help with your Universal Credit claim

 If you need help, advice or support with your Universal Credit claim, you can use your Universal Credit online account or you can go to your local Jobs & Benefits office .
 You can also phone the Universal Credit Service Centre.
 Messages to your online account will be answered as soon as possible during business hours.

 If you are unable to use our telephony or digital services we can arrange an urgent appointment in your local Jobs & Benefits office.
 To arrange an appointment contact the Universal Credit Service Centre.
+You should tell us when booking your appointment if you need interpreting support.

 Universal Credit will contact you through your online account and by phone.
 You will also receive text messages (SMS) or email alerts, depending on how you asked to be contacted when you set up your Universal Credit account.